ngntrgduc/ngntrgduc.github.io/content/quotes.md

 > "And, when you want something, all the universe conspires in helping you to achieve it." -  Paulo Coelho, The Alchemist

 > "Shoot for the moon.
-Even if you miss, you'll land among the stars." - Norman Vincent Peale
+Even if you miss, you'll land among the stars."

 > "Today is the first day of the rest of your life" - Elon Musk